crollo1/tic-tac-toe/README.md

 • anything else you want to record about the project or the experience
-• a wishlist of any leftover features you'd like to add later Check out this guide to writing a file in Markdown (.md) format, it's easy You can even turn on a Markdown Preview mode from a .md file you're editing in VS Code with the shortcut cmd + shift + v  (or search for "markdown" in the Command Palette) - use split panel mode to see both the source file and the preview on the same screen and try out the markdown syntax interactively  :zap: (edited)
+• a wishlist of any leftover features you'd like to add later Check out this guide to writing a file in Markdown (.md) format, it's easy You can even turn on a Markdown Preview mode from a .md file you're editing in VS Code with the shortcut cmd + shift + v  (or search for "markdown" in the Command Palette) - use split panel mode to see both the source file and the preview on the same screen and try out the markdown syntax interactively  :zap: (edited) winningMessage( pos0 );